whleucka/whleucka/README.md

-- 👋 Hi, I’m @whleucka
+- 👋 Hi, my name is William Hleucka
 - 📫 How to reach me william.hleucka@gmail.com
 :wq
 <!---